1-MarJr/Planet_Simulation/README.md

 # Planet_Simulation
 This project is a solar system simulation built with Pygame.
+It models the Sun, Earth, Mars, Mercury, and Venus, calculating their orbits using Newtonian gravity.
+Each planet’s position and velocity are updated in real time, and their orbital paths are visualized as they move.
+The simulation demonstrates basic principles of orbital mechanics and gravitational attraction in an interactive and educational way.